 Nevada Annual Rate Adjustment

-Each November, Southwest Gas files its Nevada Annual Rate Adjustment (ARA) Application to establish or modify various surcharges such as the Accumulation of Deferred Interest (ADI) rate in Southern Nevada, Unrecovered Gas Cost Expense (UGCE) rates, system Shrinkage Rates for transportation customers, Imbalance Commodity and Reservation Charges used to calculate transportation customer excess imbalance charges, General Revenues Adjustment (GRA) rates, Conservation and Energy Efficiency (CEE) rates, Infrastructure Expansion Rates (IERs), Contract Transition Adjustment Provision (CTAP) rates, and the Southwest Gas Transmission Company (SGTC) Volumetric Charge.
+Each November, Southwest Gas files its Nevada Annual Rate Adjustment (ARA) Application to establish or modify various surcharges such as the Average Variable Interest Rate (AVIR) and the Accumulation of Deferred Interest (ADI) rate in Southern Nevada pursuant to the Variable Interest Expense Recovery (VIER) mechanism, Unrecovered Gas Cost Expense (UGCE) rates, system Shrinkage Rates for transportation customers, Imbalance Commodity and Reservation Charges used to calculate transportation customer excess imbalance charge, General Revenues Adjustment (GRA) rates, Conservation and Energy Efficiency (CEE) rates, and the Contract Transition Adjustment Provision (CTAP) rate.

-The average monthly natural gas bill for residential customers is expected to increase by $3.05 in Southern Nevada and $3.77 in Northern Nevada.
+The average monthly natural gas bill for residential customers is expected to increase by $1.19 in Southern Nevada and $6.39 in Northern Nevada compared to the Company’s October 1, 2025 rates.
 The estimated bill for an average southern or northern Nevada residential customer is shown in the table below.

 Annual Average1